 Doing all the above will lead to data specific compliance with virtually any regulation so that operational standards are being met.
 Each phase is crucial and should be followed prior to moving on to the next.
 The next blog post of the series will help you get a true understanding of your organization’s data footprint.

-See upcoming blog posts in the series:
+See upcoming blog posts in the series below:

 - POST #1: Moving From Checkbox Compliance to True Data Security